dcodeIO/Friends/README.md

 * Works for every game Oxide supports with Covalence
 * Can be extended with game-specific logic
 * Exposes an easy to use API to other plugins
-* Aims to be API-compatible with [Friends for Rust](http://oxidemod.org/plugins/friends-api.686/)
+* Aims to be API-compatible with [Friends API for Rust](http://oxidemod.org/plugins/friends-api.686/)
 * Compatible with Rust:IO 3.X / BattleLink
 * Includes configurable friendly fire